pdxpro0098/100_C_Programs/README.md

 61. To Display the output as: 12345 54321 1234 4321 123 321 12 21 1 1

-62. Develop a C++ program to input any number and print the sum of its first and the last digit.
+62. Develop a C program to input any number and print the sum of its first and the last digit.

 63. This program finds the integer between 1 and 10000 that has the largest number of divisors.
 It prints out the maximum number of divisors and an integer that has that many divisors.